 Interestingly, the issue is no longer about gaining consensus around the value of HR data.
 We're all there.
 However, a new challenge has emerged: What's the most effective way to use the data you have?

-Getting started can be daunting, so here are five (5) steps you can take to help you assess how your HR data is going to contribute to your company's strategic business discussions:
+Getting started can be daunting, so here are five steps you can take to help you assess how your HR data is going to contribute to your organization's strategic business discussions:

-- Forge a relationship with the CFO — Ernst & Young has extensively researched the relationship between Chief Financial Officers and Chief HR Officers, and concluded that tighter collaboration between them can significantly improve business performance.
+- Forge a relationship with the CFO.
+EY has extensively researched the relationship between Chief Financial Officers and Chief HR Officers, and concluded that tighter collaboration between them can significantly improve business performance.
 It reports that for companies "to perform effectively and grow over the long term, close collaboration between finance and HR is becoming increasingly important."
 They suggest making the relationship a priority so the two functions remain aligned and can jointly contribute to strategic business decisions.

 There is real value to leveraging your HR data assets to help drive insights into business decisions.
 Get started and let me know how you progress.